akashdev99/queue-tests/README.md

 # Queue-tests [![Build Status](https://travis-ci.com/christianrpetrin/queue-tests.svg?branch=master)](https://travis-ci.com/christianrpetrin/queue-tests)
 Package queue-tests tests a number of queue implementations for performance and memory consumption.

+Chnage Description

+This was forked from teh original implementation to add bulk enqueu and bulk dequeue .
+We also saw a significant improvement in performance when there are multiple cycles of enqueue and dequeue .

 ## How to Use
 This package is mostly useful to run its benchmark tests.
 Run below commands to clone and get the repo ready for running the tests locally.